All best sellers

 1. Assembly and preparation: Assemble the miniature according to the instructions.
 Clean up mold lines and excess material from the casting process using a hobby knife and fine-grit sandpaper.

-2. Acrylic Primer: Apply a primer to the miniature, preferably in black.
+2. Acrylic Primer Apply a primer to the miniature, preferably in black.
 This will help the colors adhere better and enhance their appearance.

 3. Base coat: Start by applying a base coat to the armor.
 For the Iron Warriors, a dark silver, such as Green Stuff World's Gunmetal Grey silver, would be appropriate.
 Apply thin coats and allow each layer to dry before applying the next to ensure a smooth finish.